Error analysis of the Strang splitting for the 3D semilinear wave equation with finite-energy data: Abstract

 \section{Abstract}

 We study a variant of the Strang splitting for the time integration of the semilinear wave equation under the finite-energy condition on the torus $\T^3$.
 In the case of a cubic nonlinearity, we show almost second-order convergence in $L^2$ and almost first-order convergence in $H^1$.
-If the nonlinearity has a quartic form instead, we show an analogous convergence result with an order reduced by 1/2.
+If the nonlinearity has a quartic form instead, we show {analogous convergence results, where the order is reduced by 1/2 in both cases}.
 To our knowledge these are the best convergence results available for the 3D cubic and quartic wave equations under the finite-energy condition.
 Our approach relies on continuous- and discrete-time Strichartz estimates.
 We also make use of the integration and summation by parts formulas to exploit cancellations in the error terms.
 Moreover, error bounds for a full discretization using the Fourier pseudo-spectral method in space are given.
 Finally, we discuss a numerical example indicating the sharpness of our theoretical results.